 Honey bees have a barb stinger that lodges into a human flesh or skin during the stinging process.
 However, during the withdrawal of barbed stinger after the sting, they may risk dislodging it away from their abdomen.
 This also explains why we tend to notice the stinger left behind in our skin after a sting.
 Bee stings can be harmful and always remember to ensure stingers are removed promptly to prevent their venom from injecting into your body.
 Get yourself equipped with tips on how to deter away from bees, hornets and wasps.

-But this does not mean every bee die after they sting.
 For example, it depends if the skin of the victim is sufficiently thick, the bee gender for instance only female bees possess stingers and type of bee species.
 Solitary bees and bumble bees possess smooth lancets with tiny barbs; this reduces their risks of tearing themselves upon the retracting process after a sting.